Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, diversify markets, partners, supply chains, products and services.
 Improve the quality of corporate governance and risk management, especially legal, financial, data, origin of goods, greening requirements, and trade protection.

-In particular, businesses need to take advantage of opportunities from new-generation trade agreements and from upgrading Vietnam's relations with the US, Japan, Australia, and Malaysia.
-Thereby, promoting the textile and garment industry to take advantage of opportunities for outstanding development.
+In particular, businesses need to take advantage of opportunities arising from new-generation trade agreements and from the upgraded relations between Vietnam and the US, Japan, Australia, and Malaysia.
+This will enable the textile and garment industry to seize opportunities for outstanding development.

 Ha Anh